 The duty to apply these arrangements rests with the Governors of the College.
 All preferences listed on the Local Authority Preference Form will be considered on an equal basis with the following set of oversubscription criteria forming a priority order where there are more applications for admissions than the college has places available.

-Baptised Roman Catholic children who will have a brother or sister attending the school at the time of admission.
+3. Baptised Catholic children who will have a brother or sister attending the school at the time of admission.

 Tie Breaker Definition: